Google Docs is one of the productivity applications that’s included with free consumer Gmail and Google Workspace.

-Google Docs is a cloud-based word processor, which means that no desktop software is required to create and edit documents.
-Documents are stored on Google Drive, which is the cloud storage included with Gmail and Google Workspace.
+Google Docs is a cloud-based word processor, meaning no desktop software is required to create and edit documents.
+Documents are stored on Google Drive, the cloud storage included with Gmail and Google Workspace.

 Technically, files are stored in pieces across different Google data centers.

 Docs has all the core capabilities found in traditional word processors.
-It also has a number of capabilities that relate to the fact that the documents are stored on a cloud drive (vs. on one person’s desktop).
+It also has several capabilities that relate to the fact that the documents are stored on a cloud drive (vs. on one person’s desktop).
 So, how does Google Docs work?
 Here are just a few of the capabilities.

 Selectively Share a Doc